ali-khurshid/stroke-risk-predictive-analysis/README.md

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site
-- The images used for the gallery page were taken from this other open-source site
+- The banner used for the home page was created by Microsoft co-pilot.
+- All charts and visualisations were created by Python coding.

 ## Acknowledgements (optional)

-* Thank the people who provided support through this project.
+* Special thanks to our facilitator Emma Lamont, Our Tutors Neil, Michael and Spencer for making this course easy to learn.
+* I'd like to thank all my colleagues for being a fun group to work with.